freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 820.1

-You can see key on your `name` column at the bottom.
-I think it would have been better to use `character_id` for the primary key.
+You can see the key for your `name` column at the bottom.
+It would have been better to use `character_id` for the primary key.
 Here's an example of how to drop a constraint:

 ```sql
 ALTER TABLE table_name DROP CONSTRAINT constraint_name;